-PM continuously develops and monitors a range of metrics and targets with each department to improve operations and efficiency.
-A scorecard of monthly performance measures is published on a regular basis at transitchicago.com/performance.
+PM continuously develops and monitors a range of metrics with each department to improve operations and efficiency.
+An interactive scorecard of monthly performance measures is published at www.transitchicago.com/performance.
 A selection of key representative metrics for major operational departments is provided here.